gatsbyjs/gatsby/packages/gatsby-source-wordpress/docs/plugin-options.md

 #### type.MediaItem.exclude

 Completely excludes MediaItem nodes from node sourcing and from the ingested schema.
+Setting this to true also disables the html.createStaticFiles, html.useGatsbyImage, and type.MediaItem.createFileNodes options.

 **Field type**: `Boolean`